 Having listed out the top monetization models for mental health apps, in top-performing products, you’ll see that most of them opt for subscription models.
 This decade is what we like to call ‘A subscription economy’ where the price of ownership varies over time and popularity.

 How To Create A Mental Health App – Best Practices

 There are several mental health mobile applications out there.
 What will make your app stand out?
-Here is a list of best practices to consider when you create a mental health app.
+Whether it be psychology apps for Android or for iOS users, here is a list of best practices to consider when you create a mental health app for both operating software.

 For any mobile application to establish trust and credibility, the app design is vital.

 Some of the questions that will help you understand whether your application would be a hit amongst users are